 Exploratory outcomes Where exploratory objectives are included in the protocol, exploratory outcomes should be specified.
 Exploratory outcomes may include clinically important events that are expected to occur too infrequently to show a treatment effect or outcomes that for other reasons are thought to be less likely to show an effect but are included to explore new hypotheses.
-If there are multiple exploratory outcomes associated with each objective, consider listing the outcomes under relevant subheadings.
+If there are multiple exploratory outcomes associated with each objective, consider listing the outcomes under relevant subheadings (e.g., efficacy, pharmacokinetics, pharmacodynamics, and safety).
 If there are no exploratory objectives / outcomes, delete this section.